Akter8/rts-static-scheduler/README.txt

 ### How to compile
+* Please change the input files according to convenience and in the right format.
+* Make the required changes in the file names in configuration.h.
-On the CLI run "make" to compile and "make clean" to clean the compilation.
+* On the CLI run "make" to compile and "make clean" to clean the compilation.
-One can change the required flags and the compiler in the Makefile if required.
+* The required flags and the compiler in the Makefile if required.
-Please change the input files according to convenience and in the right format.

 ## Inputs required